capsule-corp-ternoa/ternoa-js/README.md

   podman run tsdk
 ```

-## Run With Podman Tips
+## Tips to Run with Podman

-In the next examples some useful Podman commands will be shown.
-It's important to note that most flags have been omitted in order to make the examples more concise.
-Before running anything make sure that the image was built from the the "Build And Run With Podman" step.
+We’ll illustrate some useful podman commands and their use cases next.
+It’s important to note that we’ve omitted most of the flags to make them concise.
+Make sure to build the image as per the steps defined in the "Build and Run with Podman" section.

-If no command arguments are given by default it will try to build the starter-project project.
-To cancel this add `bash` at the end of the command.
-Example: `podman run tsdk bash`.
+In case no command arguments are specified, It’ll tyr to build the `starter-project` by default.
+To override this, simply add `bash` at the end of the command.
+It'll look something like: `podman run tsdk bash`.

 ### Remove Container After Exit

-A container that was run and it's job has been finished or the user has exited will not automatically be removed instead it will enter the Exit state.
+A container that completed its execution or is no longer in use due to the user disconnecting will not be removed by default, it’ll switch to the exit state.
-To make sure that the container is deleted and removed after it's being used the flag `--rm` should be used.
+Use the flag `--rm` to make sure it’s deleted and later removed.

 ```bash
   # The --rm flag removes the container after usage.